cloudflare/cloudflare-docs/content/magic-firewall/best-practices/magic-transit-egress.md

 ---
 pcx-content-type: concept
-order: 3
+title: Magic Transit egress
+weight: 4
 ---

 # Magic Transit egress

-The suggestions in the [Minimal ruleset](/best-practices/minimal-ruleset) and [Extended ruleset](/best-practices/extended-ruleset) are recommendations for ingress traffic.
+The suggestions in the [Minimal ruleset](/magic-firewall/best-practices/minimal-ruleset/) and [Extended ruleset](/magic-firewall/best-practices/extended-ruleset/) are recommendations for ingress traffic.

 For Magic Transit egress traffic, consider the following information: